York13Pud/python-fast-api/notes.md

 ### Method Two: HTTPException.

-Whilst method one works, there is a cleaner way that uses the HTTPException method to present the HTTP staus.
+Whilst method one works, there is a cleaner way that uses the HTTPException method to present the HTTP status.
 Using the example in method one, we can do the same as follows:

 ``` python
 # --- Get one post record based on its post_id (path parameter):